geschke/goar-components/README.md

 ## Documentation

-For installation and usage please have a look at the upcoming documentation pages.
+For installation and usage please have a look at the documentation pages: https://geschke.github.io/goar-components-docs/